google/ExoPlayer/demo-application.md

 {: .language-json}

-In the sample chooser activity, the overflow menu contains options for specifying whether to prefer extension decoders, and which ABR algorithm should be used.
+In the sample chooser activity, the overflow menu contains options for specifying whether to prefer extension decoders.

 ### 2. Loading an external exolist.json file ###